 Quayside Group companies board of directors consist of four independent directors and a minimum of two and maximum of four appointed directors from the Bay of Plenty Regional Council.
 All directors are eligible to be the board chair.
 The board meets six weekly and if required meets by telephone or via email.

-The Audit Committee assists in the oversight of regulatory and financial reporting compliance, external audit processes and financial controls.
-The Committee is responsible for assessing and monitoring the Group's business and commercial risks.
-A full description of the Audit Committee's composition and duties is contained in the Audit Committee Charter.
-Committee members as at 1 November 2017 were Robert Tait (Chair), Jane Nees, Brett Hewlett and Robert McLeod (as ex officio).
+The Audit and Risk Committee assists in the oversight of regulatory and financial reporting compliance, external audit processes and financial controls.
+The committee is responsible for assessing and monitoring the Group's business and commercial risks.
+A full description of the committee's composition and duties is contained in the Audit and Risk Committee Charter.
+Committee members as at 1 November 2018 were Robert Tait (Chair), Stuart Crosby, Brett Hewlett and Robert McLeod (as ex officio).

-The Remuneration Committee's objective is to assist the board in all aspects of remuneration policy and statutory compliance in respect of both officers and directors.
-A full description of the Committee's purpose is set out in the Remuneration Committee Charter.
+The People, Culture and Safety Committee's objective is to assist the board in all aspects of remuneration policy and statutory compliance in respect of both officers and directors.
+A full description of the committee's purpose is set out in the People, Culture and Safety Committee Charter.

-Committee members as at 1 November 2017 were Paula Thompson (Chair), Warren Parker and Rob McLeod.
+Committee members as at 1 November 2018 were Warren Parker (Chair), Paula Thompson and Rob McLeod.